You can contact the project manager for this workstream at [email protected]

 On 7th December 2021, GIRFT joint clinical leads, Dr Will McKane and Dr Graham Lipkin hosted a webinar to examine key aspects of the national report and discuss putting the recommendations into practice.
 If you wish to view this webinar, please contact [email protected]

 Joint Clinical Lead: Dr Graham Lipkin

 Consultant nephrologist, University Hospitals Birmingham NHS Foundation Trust (Queen Elizabeth Hospital), and immediate past president of the Renal Association.

 Consultant nephrologist and clinical lead for transplantation, Sheffield Kidney Institute, Sheffield Teaching Hospitals NHS Foundation Trust.

 Dr Will McKane trained in medicine at Cambridge and St Bartholomew’s Hospital, London, qualifying in 1990.
 He undertook postgraduate renal training in St Mary’s Hospital, London and Lister Hospital, Stevenage.
 During his training he developed a subspecialty interest in transplant nephrology and was awarded a PhD by Imperial College, London in the field of xenotranplant immunobiology.

-On his appointment as Joint Clinical Lead, Dr McKane said: “Renal Medicine is rich in data and this has been central to the Quality Improvement process that has thrived within the specialty.
+On his appointment as joint clinical lead, Dr McKane said: “Renal medicine is rich in data and this has been central to the Quality Improvement process that has thrived within the specialty.
 We must ensure that we are making the most of the data we have to deliver the best possible quality care for renal patients.
-The Getting it Right First Time program represents an excellent opportunity for the specialty to stimulate the Quality Improvement process by highlighting variation across the country.
+The Getting it Right First Time programme represents an excellent opportunity for the specialty to stimulate the quality improvement process by highlighting variation across the country.
 Graham and I are looking forward to meeting all the renal teams in England, discussing their data and sharing good practice.”